open-pioneer/trails-starter/docs/reference/Package.md

 ### `useServices` Hook

-Retrieves all services implementing the given interface as an array.
+Retrieves all services providing the given interface as an array.
 The dependency must have been declared in the `build.config.mjs` (see `ui.references`).

 ```jsx